 In my view, the terminology of both the pre-Conciliar and post-Conciliar Missals is not above criticism.

 She comments on the word Pontifex that "This native Latin word, taken from [pre-Christian] Roman cultic language, is used in the ORATIONS to mean bishop"; and, delightfully tartly, adds "The expression summus pontifex ... as a designation for the Pope is of later origin and does not fall within the scope of this work".

-Exactly so.
-The phrase made its way into the euchology of the Roman Rite when, in 1943, a new Commune (Si diligis) was inserted into the Roman Missal for summis pontificibus.
+Exactly so, Sister.
+The phrase made a ham-fisted way into the euchology of the Roman Rite when, in 1943, a new Commune (Si diligis) was inserted into the Roman Missal for summis pontificibus.
 On the Festivals of a canonised pope, if he had previously possessed his own Mass formulae, he was allowed to keep them.
-But if, before 1943, he had been observed by the use of one of the Communia for bishops, he was now, so it was decreed, to be commemorated instead by the use of this new Pacellian Commune.
+But if, before 1943, he had instead been observed by the use of one of the Communia for bishops, he was now, so it was decreed, to be commemorated instead by the use of this new Pacellian Commune.

 Its Prayers described popes as Summi Pontifices, supreme or sovereign pontiffs.